-- Assemblies. - Presentations during parent afternoons/ evenings. - LEAF stalls at your Christmas or Summer fairs. - Newsletters home to families. - LEAF art displays around your nursery or school. - Nursery or school website. - Invite local press to any LEAF actions that you think they may like to know about. - Writing to key members of the local community. - Posting on your nursery or school social media.
+- Assemblies in school. - Presentations at local community events or at parent afternoons/ evenings. - LEAF stalls at Christmas or Summer fairs. - Newsletters. - LEAF art displays around your local community or meeting venue. - School or Youth Group website. - Invite local press to any LEAF actions that you think they may like to know about. - Writing to key members of the local community. - Posting on social media or bogs (maybe a TikTok!)